• Skip to primary navigation

 Why you will love this recipe!

 Whatever you’ve cooked that you feel needs a little added flavor, this easy garlic butter sauce is an excellent option.
-It pairs particularly well with pasta to create a simple but tasty side dish.
+It pairs particularly well with pasta like spinach ricotta ravioli to create a delicious main dish.
 Or drizzle it over vegetables like potatoes, broccoli and mushrooms to really pack a punch of flavor!
-Alternatively, this makes an amazing garlic butter dipping sauce to accompany your favorite steak or seafood meal.
+Alternatively, this makes an amazing garlic butter dipping sauce to accompany your favorite steak, seafood meal or simply crusty bread.

 You might be wondering what is garlic butter sauce made of?
 This delicious sauce is just butter, garlic, parsley and salt.
-It's very simple but incredibly flavorsome!
+It’s very simple but incredibly flavorsome just like my Garlic Pizza!

 The rich, buttery, and full bodied flavor appeals to adults and children alike, and can be easily adapted to complement cuisines from all around the world.
 Please see the ‘variations’ section below for some suggestions, including how to turn my sauce recipe into a zesty lemon delight!